prateekshyap/Virtual-Assistant/README.md

 # Current status

-This code is now able to take input for A, B, O and Pi and generate A', B' and Pi' for the given O.
+~~This code is now able to take input for A, B, O and Pi and generate A', B' and Pi' for the given O.~~

+This code is now able to take input for A, B, O and Pi and converge the model to an optimal one for each observation sequence.